Reviewing FlexShopper (FPAY) & Its Competitors

-FlexShopper (NASDAQ: FPAY) is one of 21 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare FlexShopper to similar businesses based on the strength of its earnings, risk, valuation, institutional ownership, profitability, analyst recommendations and dividends.
+FlexShopper (NASDAQ: FPAY) is one of 19 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare FlexShopper to related companies based on the strength of its profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.

-This table compares FlexShopper and its competitors revenue, earnings per share and valuation.
+This table compares FlexShopper and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue